Business

 Organic certification from USDA Organic verifies that ingredients meet strict standards for pesticide use, GMO exclusion, and farming practices.
 While not specific to any dietary framework, organic certification aligns with the values of many paleo, vegan, and health-conscious consumers prioritizing ingredient quality and environmental sustainability.

-Non-GMO Project Verified certification indicates ingredients haven't been genetically modified, important to consumers across dietary frameworks who avoid GMOs for health, environmental, or ethical reasons.
+Non-GMO Project Verified certification indicates ingredients weren't genetically modified, important to consumers across dietary frameworks who avoid GMOs for health, environmental, or ethical reasons.
 This certification involves traceability verification and testing of at-risk ingredients like corn, soy, and canola.

 Effective label reading skills empower dietary-conscious consumers to verify meal compatibility beyond marketing claims.
 The ingredient list provides the most reliable information—ingredients appear in descending order by weight, allowing assessment of primary components versus minor additives.
 For any dietary framework, the first 5-6 ingredients should align with your dietary principles, as these comprise the bulk of the meal.